TarangKhanna/Inspirator/README.md

 Motivational app
 ------

 Provides quick random motivation through either- speeches/ videos or quotes.
+Has different areas of motivation you require.
+Is connected to the social netowrks to get data from there and also post to there.